Create easily different headers in different sections of a Word document

-Here is a guide that will help you understand how to add different headers in different sections of your document, in just 3 steps.
+Here is a guide that will help you understand how to differentiate the headers of different sections of a Word document easily, in just 3 steps.

 If you prefer in your headers only the most important/main parts of your document, and not each and every chapter, you can define e.g. “Heading 1” so that sections that belong to chapters with “Heading 2” or even lower headings won’t be reflected in the headers.